 [Since we only need phase synchronization between close BS rather than time synchronization, we need to explore the general case of a separate receiver dedicated to synchronization in the slave BS, extracting and using the clock of another reference RF signal in another band and another technology.
 For example, is it possible to get phase synchronization from SCH in a surrounding GSM network ?]

-Besides, any signals carrying synchronization information may be used for local phase synchronization between equipment in the vicinity of each other even though it does not carry time information and therefore does not ensure global synchronization between far away stations.
+[Besides, any signals carrying synchronization information may be used for local phase synchronization between equipment in the vicinity of each other even though it does not carry time information and therefore does not ensure global synchronization between far away stations.
 Some research is also actively being done in the area of network sensors and synchronization networks [18], which may allow decentralized synchronization schemes in the case of femtocell-only deployments.
-All those approaches may be considered for further studies, but are not considered mature for industrial implementations at the time of this writing.
+All those approaches may be considered for further studies, but are not considered mature for industrial implementations at the time of this writing.]

 Holdover and resilience

-[GPS+1588, 1588+SyncE, eLoran+GPS, etc. => speak about the feasibility and benefits to combine several sync source to get better accuracy and resilience]

 All oscillators drift over time when they are not disciplined by the reference clock.
-More expensive oscillators such as OCXOs drift more slowly than cheap ones like TCXOs.[insert orders of magnitude regarding "typical" frequency and time holdover for "typical" OCXO/TCXO in macro/micro/pico/femto base stations]
+More expensive oscillators such as OCXOs drift more slowly than cheap ones like TCXOs (which are more frenquently used in UEs and small cells), even though new TCXO generations have an increasing quality that may allow them to be used in situations where an OCXO used to be required.
+The following tables gives indications on the typical holdover time for various clocks defined by ITU-T (it does not exclude better performances by available hardware from the industry):

+Table 1: Time to Produce a Particular Error for Various Oscillator Types